ALEXANDER « BUCK » CHOQUETTE, GOLD FINDER

 Nothing has ever been humdrum in the life of Alexander Choquette.
 It is indeed

-nineteenth century that the young Alexander, in the hotheadedness of his youth,
+century that the young Alexander, in the hotheadedness of his youth, literally

-literally leaped into the adventure of his life, which will be made of courage
+leaped into the adventure of his life, which will be made of courage and of

 A dramatic life story, which will lead him to chase from one gold stampede to